geerlingguy/raspberry-pi-pcie-devices/index.md

 [![GitHub Stats](https://github-readme-stats.vercel.app/api/pin?username=geerlingguy&repo=raspberry-pi-pcie-devices&show_icons=true&hide_border=true&show_owner=true&theme=graywhite)](https://github.com/geerlingguy/raspberry-pi-pcie-devices)

 This project is maintained by [Jeff Geerling](https://www.jeffgeerling.com).
-The Raspberry Pi Compute Module 4 and Raspberry Pi 5 model B are products of [Raspberry Pi (Trading) Limited](https://www.raspberrypi.org/about/).
+The Raspberry Pi is a products of [Raspberry Pi Ltd](https://www.raspberrypi.com/about/).

 > Many of the device links on this page are Amazon affiliate links.
 If you do not wish to use those links, copy the device name to search for it at any major electronics retailer (e.g. [Newegg](https://www.newegg.com), [Micro Center](https://www.microcenter.com), [Amazon](https://www.amazon.com), etc.).